fpaupier/alertDispatcher/README.md

 _Note: If experienced C programmer or Go programmers familiar with the `unsafe` package could explain what happens in the lines 115 and 190 in more details; I'd be happy to have your insights._

+## Related projects

+This repository is part of a series of projects; this one focuses on message delivery.
+The others being:

+- [pi-mask-detection](https://github.com/fpaupier/pi-mask-detection) focuses on the actual detection of whether someone is wearing their mask, as seen per the Pi.

+- [alertIngress](https://github.com/fpaupier/alertIngress) is a Go module designed to run on a server, consuming from a Kafka topic where edge devices pushes their events.
+Each event consumed by the alert Ingress are archived in PostgresSQL and pushed to a notification service.

+- [notifyMask](https://github.com/fpaupier/notifyMask) is a Go module designed to run on a server, sending email notification to a system administrator when an event occurs.